YetongCao/yetongcao.github.io/_publications/2021-CrispBP.md

 ---
-title: "Crisp-BP: Continuous Wrist Ppg-Based Blood Pressure Measurement"
+title: "Crisp-BP: Continuous Wrist PPG-Based Blood Pressure Measurement"
 collection: publications
 permalink: /publication/2021-CrispBP
 excerpt: #'This paper is about the number 1.
 The number 2 is left for future work.'